denisugarte/PowerDrive/README.md

-# PowerDrive
-A tool for deobfuscating PowerShell scripts
+# PowerDrive (a tool for deobfuscating PowerShell script)